 But then I realized Jesus was known for hanging out with misfits.
 So much so that he was labeled a “drunkard and glutton” (Matt.
 11:19) by the religious establishment.
 However, Jesus never comforted me in my sin.
 He made it very clear, “Repent for the kingdom of God is at hand.”

 When I gave my life to the Lord, I no longer had a fractured identity.
 Instead of finding my self-worth in school, relationships, or a career, I found it in a person.
 A person who loved me so much that he died on the cross for my sins (Jn.
 3:16).

 My wife and I just joined Refuge Church, a wonderful community of believers in Fort Myers, Florida.
 Our Pastor Brian Culbertson likes to use the term “misfit.”
 In fact, he was the one that gave me the inspiration to write this article.

 Just this week, Pastor Brian called us to become “partners in the gospel” (Phil.
 1:5) by committing to Refuge Church.
 After the service, we had cupcakes that read Welcome Home Misfits (Ps.
 34:8).

 Don’t you know that misfits are fit for the kingdom of God?
 We are called strangers in a foreign land (Ex.
 22:21), a peculiar people (1 Pet.
 2:9), called to be set apart (Heb.
 10:10), no longer conforming to this world, but to Christ, the king of glory.
-If you feel like one who struggles belonging to a particular people, there is always room at the Christian table.
+If you feel like one who struggles to belong to a particular person, there is always room at the Christian table.
 So pull up a seat, sit down, and join in the conversation because you are no longer a misfit, but a child of God.